To enable debug and system call logging, add the runtimeArgs below to your

 Note:

-variable is provided by docker and is normally set to/var/run/docker/runtime-[runtime-name]/moby
+--rootvariable is provided by docker and is normally set to/var/run/docker/runtime-[runtime-name]/moby.
+If in doubt,--rootis logged torunsclogs.

 You can debug gVisor like any other Golang program.
 If you’re running with Docker, you’ll need to find the sandbox PID and attach the debugger as root.
 Here is an example: